mirror/vbox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-runvm-readme.txt

 1.  scp/download latest release build of VirtualBox and install it in the VM.
-2.  scp/download the required smoke test VDI from remote test-resource to /home/vbox/testrsrc/* (preserve the directory layout)
+2.  scp/download the required smoke test VDI from remote test-resource to /home/vbox/testrsrc/3.0/tcp/win2k3ent-acpi.vdi
 3.  cd /root
 3.  scp/download VBoxValidationKit*.zip there.
 5.  unzip VBoxValidationKit*.zip
 6.  chmod -R u+w,a+x /opt/validationkit/
-7a. initrc: TODO: document init.rc setup
+7a.
+Gnome: Copy /opt/validationkit/linux/vboxtxs-runvm.desktop to /etc/xdg/autostart
-7b. systemd: Link/copy the vboxtxs-runvm.system to [/usr]/lib/systemd/system/
+7b.
+KDE/Others: TODO: Document other desktop managers
-    Enable the vboxtxs-runvm service, usually using:
+8. Add the vbox user to sudo group using: sudo usermod -a -G sudo vbox
-       systemctl enable vboxtxs-runvm
+9. Ensure no password is required for vbox when using sudo: sudo echo "vbox ALL=(ALL:ALL) NOPASSWD: ALL" > /etc/sudoers.d/username
-8. Check the cdrom location and /dev/kmsg equivalent of your linux distro in /opt/validationkit/linux/vboxtxs-runvm and fix it so it's correct.
+10. Check the cdrom location and /dev/kmsg equivalent of your linux distro in /opt/validationkit/linux/vboxtxs-runvm and fix it so it's correct
-9.  reboot / done.
+11. Reboot / done.

 TODO: Document other OSes as we add them.